 This article examines the origins not only of the media that underlie logistical operation, but the techniques that have shaped and structured them.
 To do so, I focus on the logistical technique of assembly.
 Not just of parts, but of places and people.
 Assembly, here, becomes an ur-mediative technique, one produced both before and beside the attendant media functions of storage and transmission.
 Long before its instantiation in the operations of contemporary software systems, I examine how this logistical technique emerged in the confines of sites like the ancient storehouse.
 As I do, I consider how the abstract forms of mediation developed there made warehouses accessible as a new kind of virtual assembly, precipitating the instrumental order critical to the operation of the global supply chain.

-This interview originally appeared on Public Seminar.
-This conversation with Matthew Hockenberry marks the beginning of a series of dialogues on the subject of logistics.
-No longer a mere subject of business management schools or an exclusive expertise of the military, logistics has become a significant presence in recent scholarship, particularly in the humanities, and is […]
+This conversation between Matthew Hockenberry and Kenneth Tay marks the beginning of a series of dialogues on the subject of logistics.
+No longer a mere subject of business management schools or an exclusive expertise of the military, logistics has become a significant presence in recent scholarship, particularly in the humanities, and is now frequently talked about in fields such as geography, information studies, international relations, and media studies.